-If you have photos of your pet but you are not sure if they're good enough, just send them to me (to email@example.com) and I'll be happy to look at them and let you know if the resolution and detail on them is enough for me to work with.
+If you have photos of your pet but you are not sure if they're good enough, just send them to us (to firstname.lastname@example.org) and we'll be happy to look at them and let you know if the resolution and detail on them is enough for me to work with.

 STEP 2.
 CHOOSING SIZE AND TECHNIQUE

-I paint in oils on gessoed boards or pre-stretched canvases and draw with charcoal on tinted paper.
+Kate paints in oils on gessoed boards or pre-stretched canvases and draws with charcoal on tinted paper.
 Paul draws on white paper with Staedtler.
-With drawings you will have a size choice of A4 and A3 (best sizes to frame).
-With oils the choice is greater as canvases come in different shapes and sizes and so do boards (boards I can cut to any size you need).
-In my Prices page I give examples of prices depending on certain pre-chosen sizes to give you an idea of how much a painting of that size would cost.
+With drawings you will have a size choice of A5, A4 and A3.
+With oils the choice is greater as canvases come in different shapes and sizes and so do boards (Kate can cut boards to any size you need).
+On our Prices page we give examples of prices depending on certain pre-chosen sizes to give you an idea of how much a painting of that size would cost.
 Those sizes can be slightly altered though.
 Small changes usually won't affect the price.
 I explain it further in the prices section.

 STEP 3.
 ESTABLISHING THE FINAL COST OF THE PAINTING/drawing

 STEP 4.
 DEPOSIT

-When we establish the final price I will ask for a deposit.
-I ask for 50% of the final price of the finished unframed portrait to be transferred to my account before I start the commission.
-The up-front payment is necessary to secure the commission and place in line, as I work on the portraits in order of securing them.
+When we establish the final price we will ask for a deposit.
+We ask for 50% of the final price of the finished unframed portrait to be transferred to our account before we start the commission.
+The up-front payment is necessary to secure the commission and place in line, as we work on the portraits in order of securing them.

 STEP 5.
 PAINTING and drawing PROCESS

 STEP 6.
 FINAL APPROVAL AND PAYMENT

-Once the painting or drawing is ready I will send a photo of it for our final approval.
-I will then ask you to pay the remaining fee and shipping payment.
-If you ordered a painting it will take a couple of weeks or more (depending on weather conditions and time of the year) to dry properly during which you might want to consider framing it.
+Once the painting or drawing is ready we will send a photo of it for our final approval.
+We will then ask you to pay the remaining fee and shipping payment.
+If you ordered a painting it will take a couple of weeks or more (depending on weather conditions and time of the year) to dry properly during which you might want to start considering your framing options.